openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 For courses on edx.org, you can send bulk email messages to course participants directly from the instructor dashboard.
 Messages can use HTML styling, and can include links to videos, social media pages for the course, and other material.
-All course contributors who are assigned the Staff or Admin role can use bulk emails to communicate with course participants before, during, and after the course run.
+All course team members who have the Staff or Admin role can use bulk email messages to communicate with course participants before, during, and after the course run.

+Learners are less likely to read and respond to email messages from courses when they receive too many of them.
+As a best practice, do not send more than one email message per week to course participants, unless there is good reason to do so.

 .. note:: Some courses use third party services such as MailChimp to send bulk email.
-Do not use both a third party service as well as the edX bulk email service.
-If you use more than one service to send email message, your messages are more likely to be be marked as spam, and learners might not see them.
+Do not use both a third party service and the edX bulk email service.
+If you use more than one service to send email message, your messages are more likely to be marked as spam, and learners might not read them.

 This section contains the following topics.